Email marketing is one of the most effective ways to reach customers today. Consider the following statistics for example:

-How can you create effective email marketing campaigns that are personalized to recipients?
+How can you create effective email campaigns for small business that are personalized to recipients?
 Consider implementing the following:

 According to Adestra subject lines with 60 to 70 characters shows no increase in email open rate or clickthroughs.
 They also found that subject lines with less than ten characters had open rates of 58%.

 Consider for example, Barack Obamas election campaign emails.
 They were known for using email subject lines like Hey or Wow, which worked very well.
 The vast majority of the $690 million raised online, came from fundraising emails.

 How do you create subject lines that work well for you?
 Consider using the following steps.

 What is the best time to send emails?
 There is no one rule that fits all audiences.
 However, data may help provide a guideline for creating a hypothesis which could then be tested out.Experian marketing services found that the best open rate was between 8 pm to midnight.
 It also performed best for click-throughs and sales.